James J. Fiorentini BRADFORD RAIL TRAIL:

 Starting from Main Street in Groveland [Northern End]; Map Board located here.

-Note; Future plans will extend the trail northwest to connect to the Bradford Rail Trail.
+Note; Future plans will extend the trail Northwest, to connect to the Bradford Rail Trail.

 HH

-CLICK HERE FOR BRADFORD RAIL TRAIL MAP
+CLICK HERE FOR BRADFORD RAIL TRAIL & GROVELAND TRAIL MAP

 CLICK HERE FOR GROVELAND COMMUNITY TRAIL MAP